Get inbox messages

 - To start from the first page, omit the

-contains a value, you can use it in the next request to retrieve the next page of results,
+next_page_cursororprevious_page_cursorcontain a value, you can use it in the next request to retrieve the next or previous page of results,

 Request first page: